cite-architecture/CitableBase.jl/docs/src/index.md

 # CitableBase

-The CitableBase module defines two core abstractions of the CITE architecture:
+The CitableBase module defines three core abstractions of the CITE architecture:

 1. identifiers expressible using the syntax of the IETF URN specification
 2. citable units, identified by URN, and including a human-readable label
+3. comparison of individual citable units or collections of citable units using URN logic

 The following pages:

-1. illustrate how to implement a `Urn` and a `Citable`
+1. illustrate how to implement a `Urn`, a `Citable`, and the `UrnComparisonTrait`
 2. list examples of implementations
 3. document public functions and types of the `CitableBase` module